All empires must eventually come to an end, but the St. Louis Cardinals needed every ounce of effort to topple baseball’s greatest dynasty.

 Gibson’s heroics did not end in the regular season, however.

 A wildly entertaining set of games led the World Series to a decisive Game 7 on Oct.
-15, 1964 – 50 years ago this week -- at St. Louis’ Busch Stadium.
+15, 1964, at St. Louis’ Busch Stadium.
 Gibson had lost Game 2 of the series but came back in Game 5 to earn a gutsy 10-inning victory.
 Now, with the title on the line, Keane went to his ace once again on two days’ rest.

 The Cardinals hitters, led by Hall of Famer Lou Brock and All-Stars Curt Flood and Ken Boyer, did their best to support Gibson.
 The Redbirds had ran early and often throughout the series, taking advantage of a hobbled Mantle in right field, and in Game 7 they raced out to a 6-0 lead.
 Now it was up to Gibson and his big right arm to finish the series.